-If personal data are to be transferred to a country that does not provide an adequate data protection level for the personal data being transferred, the transfer may only occur if (Article 6 Paragraph 2 DPA):
+If personal data are to be transferred to a country that does not provide an adequate data protection level for the personal data being transferred, the transfer may only occur if (Article 6, Paragraph 2 DPA):

-- a sufficient safeguards, in particular contractual clauses (e.g., the EU Standard Contractual Clauses, where necessary supplemented and adapted to Swiss law requirements), ensure an adequate level of protection abroad; - b the data subject has consented in an individual specific case; - c the processing is directly connected with the conclusion or the performance of a contract and the personal data are that of a contractual party; - d disclosure is essential in specific cases to either safeguard an overriding public interest, or for the establishment, exercise or enforcement of legal claims before the courts; - e disclosure is required in the specific case to protect the life or the physical integrity of the data subject; - f the data subject has made the data generally accessible and has not expressly prohibited its processing; or - disclosure is made within the same company or the same group of companies, provided those involved are subject to data protection rules that ensure an adequate level of protection (i.e., that have adopted binding corporate rules, BCR).
+- a sufficient safeguards, in particular contractual clauses (e.g., the EU standard contractual clauses, where necessary supplemented and adapted to Swiss law requirements), ensure an adequate level of protection abroad; - b the data subject has consented in an individual specific case; - c the processing is directly connected with the conclusion or the performance of a contract and the personal data are that of a contractual party; - d disclosure is essential in specific cases to either safeguard an overriding public interest or for the establishment, exercise or enforcement of legal claims before the courts; - disclosure is required in the specific case to protect the life or the physical integrity of the data subject; - f the data subject has made the data generally accessible and has not expressly prohibited its processing; or - g disclosure is made within the same company or the same group of companies, provided those involved are subject to data protection rules that ensure an adequate level of protection (i.e., that have adopted binding corporate rules (BCRs)).

-In case of data transfer justified under (a) and (g) above, the Commissioner must be informed in advance (i.e., before the transfer takes place) about the safeguards that have been taken or the BCR that have been adopted.
-If the safeguards consist of EU Model Contract Clauses adapted to Swiss law requirements or other contractual clauses explicitly accepted by the Commissioner,30 then it is sufficient to inform the Commissioner that such clauses have been entered into, and there is no need to actually submit the clauses to the Commissioner for review.
+In the case of data transfer justified under (a) and (g) above, the Commissioner must be informed in advance (i.e., before the transfer takes place) about the safeguards that have been taken or the BCRs that have been adopted.
+If the safeguards consist of the EU standard contractual clauses adopted by the European Commission, it is sufficient to inform the Commissioner that such clauses have been entered into, and there is no need to actually submit these clauses to the Commissioner for review.
 As regards information about BCR, it is common practice to submit a copy of the rules to the Commissioner.
+In this context, it is noteworthy that, at the time of writing, the Commissioner has 'approved' the revised EU standard contractual clauses adopted by the European Commission in its Implementation Decision 2021/914, subject to the necessary modifications and additions in cases where